Neurotypic-ai/magus-mark/documentation/innovation-questions-and-findings.md

 ### 9. Git/Obsidian Sync for Cross-Platform Collaboration

+_Store all tag and taxonomy data in the vault and rely on git/Obsidian Sync for cross-platform collaboration._

 - [ ] Store all tag/taxonomy data as markdown/YAML in vault
 - [ ] No custom sync/integration; rely on git/Obsidian Sync
 - [ ] If vault is read-only/network drive, disable tagging options

 ### 10. Performance, Scalability, and Resource Limits

+_Optimize for large vaults and efficient API usage, with robust error handling and resource management._

 - [ ] No maximum vault size
 - [ ] Parallel, automatic batching to OpenAI; bulk batched requests